 Surely you must have encountered delay and echo plug-ins and you may have wondered what the difference between the two is.
-If the truth be told, these two effects are ultimately the same, it’s really their origins that somewhat differ.
+If the truth is told, these two effects are ultimately the same, it’s really their origins that somewhat differ.
 Delay tends to be purely digital in nature and often refers to digital delay lines.
-Echo on the other hand is a term that’s been used when referring to analog tape based delays.
+Echo, on the other hand, is a term that’s been used when referring to analog tape-based delays.
 Furthermore, echo builds on the simple delay by adding regeneration or feedback to the mix.
 An adjustable amount of the delayed sound mixes back into the signal, creating multiple echoes.

 Dedicated to Echoes

-I am sure readers will agree that echo is an audio effects that, without any doubt, offers endless possibilities in music production.
+I am sure readers will agree that echo is an audio effect that, without any doubt, offers endless possibilities in music production.
 You can hear it in probably every record, ranging from past century to present day modern music.
-Therefore, in the following tutorial I will try to demonstrate an awesome effect that can be achieved with a certain delay unit.
+Therefore, in the following tutorial, I will try to demonstrate an awesome effect which is achievable with a certain delay unit.
 In my opinion, it sounds best when applied on instruments like acoustic guitar, piano or strings.
 Nevertheless, it is applicable to any other instrument.